Elia Kazan: Early life

-Kazan was born in the Kadıköy district of Constantinople (now Istanbul), to Cappadocian Greek parents, originally from Kayseri in Anatolia.
+Kazan was born Elias Kazantzoglou in the Chalcedon (now Kadıköy) district of Constantinople (now Istanbul), to Cappadocian Greek parents, originally from Kayseri in Anatolia.
+The family's surname comes from the Turkish Kazancı (قزانجی), meaning "pot maker", and oğlu, a patronymic meaning "son [of]".
 He arrived in the United States with his parents, Athena and George Kazantzoglou, on July 8, 1913.
 He was named after his paternal grandfather, Elias Kazantzoglou.
 His maternal grandfather was Isaak Shishmanoglou.
 Elia's brother, Avraam, was born in Berlin and later became a psychiatrist.

 Kazan was raised in the Greek Orthodox Church and attended Greek Orthodox services every Sunday, where he had to stand for several hours with his father.
 His mother read the Bible but did not go to church.
 When Kazan was about eight years old, the family moved to New Rochelle, New York, and his father sent him to a Catholic catechism school because there was no Orthodox church nearby.
+When meeting with the Turkish filmmaker Yılmaz Güney, it was revealed he had retained fluency in the Turkish language from childhood.

 As a young boy, he was remembered as being shy, and his college classmates characterized him as more of a loner.
 Much of his early life was portrayed in his autobiographical book, America America, which he made into a 1963 film.
 In it, he describes his family as "alienated" from both their parents' Greek Orthodox values and from those of "mainstream America".
 His mother's family were cotton merchants who imported cotton from England and sold it wholesale.
-His father had become a rug merchant after immigrating to the United States, and he expected his son would someday take over the family business.
+His father had become a rug merchant after immigrating to the US, and he expected his son to take over the family business someday.

 After attending public schools through high school, Kazan enrolled at Williams College in Massachusetts, where he helped pay his way by waiting tables and washing dishes; he still graduated cum laude.
 He also worked as a bartender at various fraternities but never joined one.
 While a student at Williams, he earned the nickname "Gadg" (for Gadget) because, he said, "I was small, compact, and handy to have around."
 The nickname was eventually taken up by his stage and film stars.
-In America America, Kazan tells how and why his family left Turkey and moved to the United States.
+In America America, Kazan recounts how and why his family left Turkey for the United States.
 Kazan observes that much of it came from stories that he heard as a young boy.
 He says during an interview that "it's all true: the wealth of the family was put on the back of a donkey, and my uncle, really still a boy, went to Istanbul ... to gradually bring the family there to escape the oppressive circumstances. ...
 It's also true that he lost the money on the way, and when he got there he swept rugs in a little store."